keptn/tutorials/site/tutorials/keptn-full-tour-dynatrace_gen.md

   * To verify, open a browser and navigate to: `http://carts.sockshop-dev.YOUR.DOMAIN`

 * **Staging stage:** In this stage, version v0.10.2 will be deployed and the performance test starts to run for about 10 minutes.
 After the test is completed, Keptn triggers the test evaluation and identifies the slowdown.
 Consequently, a roll-back to version v0.10.1 in this stage is conducted and the promotion to production is not triggered.
-  * To verify, the [Keptn's Bridge](../../reference/keptnsbridge/#usage) shows the deployment of v0.10.2 and then the failed test in staging including the roll-back:
+  * To verify, the [Keptn's Bridge](https://keptn.sh/docs/0.6.0/reference/keptnsbridge/) shows the deployment of v0.10.2 and then the failed test in staging including the roll-back:

+TODO

 ![Quality gate in staging](./assets/quality_gates.png)